 In its new lease of life, King’s Cross has become something of a knowledge hub: the British Library opened doors to its current location in 1997 and has since been joined by Central Saint Martins, the Francis Crick Institute and the Alan Turing Institute.
 The area forms part of London’s new Knowledge Quarter, which spans Bloomsbury and Euston Road and counts the British Museum, UCL and the Wellcome Centre as partners.

 With its new Knowledge Quarter status, it’s no surprise that King’s Cross has become a popular choice for data-driven startups; AI and machine learning are particularly popular.
-While it’s impossible to cover every startup in the area, here are a few to whet your appetite.
+While it’s impossible to cover every startup in the area, here are a few kings cross businesses to watch.

 Altmetric tracks the attention scholarly work receives outside of traditional academic literature, for example on social media, news websites, Mendeley and Wikipedia.
 Content is given an Attention Score that reflects how popular it is, as well as a detailed breakdown of mentions by website and reader demographic.
 By constantly pulling content from thousands of sources, Altmetric makes it easier for researchers, institutions, publishers and funders alike to gauge and keep track of the impact of research.